stephenh/tessell/docs/index.md

 gwt-mpv is an application framework for writing GWT applications.
 It enables you to:

 * Write GWT applications with lots of really fast unit tests
-* Follow a Model View Presenter (MVP`*`) architecture without boilerplate
+* Follow a Model View Presenter (MVP`*`) architecture without boilerplate (**10x** less programmer-written LOC than hand-coded MVP)

 Features
 --------

 gwt-mpv has three main features:

-* [View generation](./viewgeneration.html) leverages `ui.xml` files to generate all of the interface and implementation boilerplate needed for fast, DOM-decoupled unit tests
+* [View generation](./viewgeneration.html) uses `ui.xml` files to generate all of the view/display interface and view/UiBinder implementation boilerplate needed for fast, DOM-decoupled unit tests
 * [Rich models](./richmodels.html) to make your application more declarative and less inner-class heavy
 * [Dispatch](./dispatch.html)-style server/client AJAX communication